dsebban/md-blog/refactoring_to_functional_patterns.md

 ## Takeaways

-- Before refactoring make sure you have good tests with descent coverage
+- Before refactoring make sure you have good tests with decent coverage
 - Strongly type as much as you can, use meaningful names and abstractions
-- Design your functions so their type align and compose together
+- Design your functions so their types align and compose together
-- Use cats's `State` data type to write function that need state
+- Use cats's `State` data type to write functions that need state
 - Use type aliases to cleanup boilerplate types
 - Use cat's `Writer` data type to log state transitions